martyromero/martyromero.github.io/_posts/2017-09-22-fall-in-ellensburg.md

 watch the chaos that is NOT in your life ensue in the lives of others by being a part of the grapevine, but it’s not admirable.

 **10. Forgive myself**
 I've done some pretty terrible things to others.
-I have lied, taken advantage of friends and even family, screamed some of the most unkind words etc.
-Sometimes, these things nag at me in the back of my head for much longer than they should.
+I have lied, taken advantage of friends and even family, screamed some of the most unkind words etc. Sometimes, these things nag at me in the back of my head for much longer than they should.
 There comes a time when I just need to forgive myself no matter how difficult, heartbreaking or painful they may have been.
-Some things I haven't forgiven myself yet.
+There are things that I haven't forgiven myself for yet.
+It's a work in progress I guess.

 ## When I wrote this, I was listening to this song:
  <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>